mbedgar/F1/README.md

 A fork of rafaelreinert/F1 so I could see if I could dockerise it and then run this with influxdb and grafana all in containers.
-Primary driver is to have it up on the wall in my work Christmass party when we have a sim rig set up on a time trial in F1 2017.
+Primary driver is to have it up on the wall in my work Christmas party where we have a sim rig set up on a time trial in F1 2017.

 I have included the json for my dashboard in repo as well as a starting point for anyone who want to have a look.